top of page

 Suren Ramlochun has spent the better part of two decades operating, acquiring, and restructuring businesses — not advising from a distance.

-Yantra Capital, founded in 2025, is the institutional expression of that operating experience, working with companies across life sciences, including drug development, medical devices, and diagnostics, as well as healthcare prevention and nutrition manufacturing.
+Yantra Capital is the institutional expression of that operating experience, working with companies across life sciences, including drug development, medical devices, and diagnostics, as well as healthcare prevention and nutrition manufacturing.

 BSc Economics, University College London | MBA, Cornell Johnson Graduate School of Management | FCSI